How to Increase Your Blog Reach with Pinterest

 Okay, now let’s break it down to the nitty gritty —

-- The first thing I did – I purchased Carly’s “Pinteresting Strategies” ebook.
+- The first thing I did – I purchased Carly Campbell’s “Pinteresting Strategies” ebook — which is now available as an e-course.

 - I didn’t know much about Pinterest, so wanted to cut to the chase and get an expert’s guidance.